Ancylostoma ceylanicum: Discovery and history

-Structure
+Description

 The adult hookworms are white and about 6–10 mm long.
 They are generally stouter than A. braziliense.
 The anterior end is bent dorsally, which gives the body a characteristic "hooked" or J-shaped appearance, hence the common name hookworm.
 Females have a tapered narrow posterior end, while males have a feathery posterior end owing to their copulatory bursa.
 Hookworm species are not easily distinguished from the gross appearance.
 The key diagnostic feature is the appearance of their mouths.
 Unlike other hookworms, A. ceylanicum has a mouth with cutting plate with a sharp dorsal end that looks like a tooth and a less distinct sharp ventral end.

-Life cycle
+Biology

 The Infective larvae quickly undergo moulting to shed their sheath either upon ingestion by the host or upon burrowing into the host's skin.
 If ingested, they pass through the stomach into the intestine and attach themselves to the mucosa.
 If they have burrowed through the skin, they invade the subcutaneous blood vessels, are carried to the lungs, and then move to the intestine via trachea, oesophagus and stomach.
 In either case, the larvae develop into the final 3rd stage in the intestinal wall.
 The 4th stage larvae appear in 47 hours after oral infection.
 The 5th stage immature worms appear 6 days after infection.
 They reach sexual maturity on and after 2 weeks after infection.

 Unlike the hookworms Necator americanus and Ancylostoma duodenale, A. ceylanicum can competently infect and thrive within not only human hosts but other mammalian hosts as well (such as dogs, cats, or golden hamsters).
 Because it may primarily infect non-human mammals, and infect humans only opportunistically when its mammalian hosts are in close contact with people, A. ceylanicum is termed a zoonotic hookworm.
 This same trait makes A. ceylanicum a uniquely useful hookworm, since it can be studied in the laboratory while infecting golden hamsters, unlike most or all strains of N. americanus or A. duodenale, and thus can also be used as a test organism for possible drugs or vaccines aimed at preventing human infections.

-Pathogenicity

 Ancylostoma ceylanicum attaches itself to capillary beds in the small intestine of a host where it feeds on blood and causes anaemia.
 In hamsters anaemia is most severe between the 13th and 60th days of infection, and is accompanied by significant loss in body weight.
 Experimental infection of hamsters shows increased antibodies, peripheral cellular immune suppression, which is characterized by a reduction in the total white blood cell count, neutropenia and lymphopenia.
 The most serious effects are manifested in children and women of childbearing age displaying chronic intestinal blood loss which may result in iron deficiency, anaemia and hypoalbuminemia.
 The long-term effects include impaired physical, intellectual and cognitive development of children, increased mortality in pregnant women and their infants and reduced physical capacity.